Understanding Agile (Without the Theater)

 retros that improve the system

-dashboards that drive decisions (not shame)
+dashboards that drive quick decisions (not shame)

 3) Reduce decision latency

-Most delivery problems aren’t team problems—they’re decision problems.
+Most delivery problems aren’t team problems; they’re decision problems.
 Clarify:

-who decides what
+Who decides what

-what “good” looks like
+What “good” looks like

-what gets escalated, when, and how
+What gets escalated, when, and how

 4) Use metrics as instruments, not weapons